 - 1 (8 oz) package baked tofu, cut into narrow strips

 - 2 large crowns broccoli, cut into bite-sized florets

 - 1 cup baby carrots, halved lengthwise

-- 8-ounce jar Thai peanut satay sauce (or use 1 cup homemade Peanut Sauce)
+- 1 (8 oz) jar Thai peanut satay sauce (or use 1 cup homemade Peanut Sauce)

 - 2 scallions, sliced, plus more for garnish

-Gently stir in the tofu dice and satay sauce.
+- Gently stir in the tofu and Thai peanut satay sauce.
 Cook over medium heat, stirring, until the sauce covers everything evenly.
 Remove from the heat.